rprisram/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 ### Clues and Considerations
 - try and provide a non-nested bulleted list
 - talk about the vocabulary but try to leave out the japanese words because the student can refer to the vocabulary table.

+Here is an example of Clues and Considerations
+- For the first part, think about how to describe where the bears are and what they are like.
+- In the second part, you're asking about an action you want to confirm.
+Consider the verb for "lock" and what kind of question it forms.
+- Don't forget that the subject and objects should be clear in your structure, and the order of your sentence will need to make sense for a question.